At Christmas (Freddie Jackson album)

 At Christmas is the seventh studio album by American singer Freddie Jackson.
 It was released by Orpheus Music and RCA Records on October 25, 1994.
-His first Christmas album, it consists of eleven teen tracks, featuring four original songs, three of them co-penned with Jackson, and seven cover versions of Christmas standards and carols.
+His first Christmas album, it consists of eleven tracks, featuring four original songs, three of them co-penned with Jackson, and seven cover versions of Christmas standards and carols.
 The album reached number 65 on the US Top R&B/Hip-Hop Albums.